Esan people: The Return Migration from Igodomigodo (c. tenth century AD)

-3. Migration During the Oba Era (fourteenth century AD)
+Migration During the Oba Era (fourteenth century AD)

 The third significant wave of migration occurred during the reign of Oba Ewuare I of Benin (c.
 1440–1473).
 During this period, some Esan groups who had previously lived in Benin (Igodomigodo) migrated back to Esanland, escaping the centralization and expansionist policies of the Oba dynasty.

-This migration led to the formal establishment of several Esan kingdoms, solidifying their political and cultural independence.
-Although Esan maintained cultural ties with Benin, they developed their own unique traditions, governance systems, and identity.
+This migration led to the formal establishment of several Esan kingdoms, solidifying their political and cultural independence, they developed their own unique traditions, governance systems, and identity.

-There are on the whole 35 established kingdoms in Esanland, including Amahor, Ebelle, Egoro, Ewohimi, Ekekhenlen, Ekpoma, Ekpon, Emu, Ewu, Ewato, Ewosa, Idoa, Ifeku, Igueben, Ilushi, Inyelen, Irrua, Ogwa, Ohordua, Okalo, Okhuesan, Onogholo, Opoji, Oria, Orowa, Uromi, Udo, Ugbegun, Ugboha, Ubiaja, Urhohi, Ugun, Ujiogba, Ukhun, and Uzea.
+There are on the whole 35 established kingdoms in Esanland, including Amahor, Ebelle, Egoro, Ewohimi, Ekpoma, Ekpon, Emu, Ewu, Ewato, Ewosa, Idoa, Ifeku, Igueben, Ilushi, Inyelen, Irrua, Ogwa, Ohordua, Okalo, Okhuesan, Onogholo, Opoji, Oria, Orowa, Uromi, Udo, Ugbegun, Ugboha, Ubiaja, Urhohi, Ugun, Ujiogba, Ukhun, Urho and Uzea.

-The Esan Kingdoms often warred among each other.
-Despite the war, the Esans kept a homogenous culture that was chiefly influenced by the Benin Empire.
-However, these kingdoms were colonized, along with the Benin Empire, by the British Empire during September 1897, only gaining independence 63 years later in 1960 when Nigeria became independent from British Colonial rule.
+Esans kept a homogenous culture.
+However, these kingdoms were colonized by the British Empire during September 1897, only gaining independence 63 years later in 1960 when Nigeria became independent from British Colonial rule.
 After independence, the Esan people have suffered from civil war, poverty, and lack of infrastructure.

-The Esans primarily speak the Esan language, an Edoid language related to Edo, Urhobo, Owan, Isoko, and Etsako languages.
+The Esan people primarily speak the Esan language, a language classified Niger- Congon languages related to Edo, Urhobo, Owan, Isoko, and Etsako languages.
 It is considered a regionally important language in Nigeria, and it is taught in primary schools in addition to being broadcast on radio and television.
 The Esan language is also recognized in the Census of the United Kingdom.

 It is estimated that the Esan people who reside in Esanland number about one million to 1.5 million citizens Nigeria, and there is a strong Esan diaspora.

 Etymology and identity

 There is no historical evidence to the origin of the term Esan.
 The term Esan has been applied to the Esan people for thousands of years, and was used before contact with Europeans.
-The popular believed by many historians that the name 'Esan' (originally, 'E san fia') owes its origin to Benin (meaning, 'they have fled' or 'they jumped away') is not historically correct as there is historical evidence that the term Esan has been associated to this ethnic group before Oba dynasty in Edo.
+The popular believed by some historians that the name 'Esan' (originally, 'Ele= "Them" and 'san= "Jump") owes it meaning, to the acrobatic dance of the spirit called the "igbabornelimhin" the term Esan has been associated to this ethnic group before Oba dynasty in Edo.
 'Ishan' is an Anglicized form of 'Esan', the result of colonial Britain's inability to properly pronounce the name of this ethnic group.
 It is believed that similar corruption has affected such Esan names as ubhẹkhẹ (now 'obeche' tree), uloko (now 'iroko' tree), Abhulimẹn (now 'Aburime'), etc. Efforts have however been made to return to status quo ante.

 For academic purposes, Esan refers to: